cloudscale-ch/ansible-collection-cloudscale/README.md

 ```
 git commit -m "Release version X.Y.Z" galaxy.yml CHANGELOG.rst changelogs/
 ```
 4. Tag the release.
-Preferably create GPG signed tag if you have a GPG key.
+Preferably create a GPG signed tag if you have a GPG key.
 Version tags should be prefixed with "v" (otherwise the integration tests won't run automatically).
 ```